Ecodev/fab-speed-dial/README.md

 |------------------|--------------|---------------------|-------------------------------------------------|
 | `spin`           | `boolean`    | `false`             | Enables the rotation (360dg) of the trigger action when the speed dial is opening |

+## Development

+The most useful commands for development are:

+- `yarn dev` to start a development server
+- `yarn build:docs` to build and commit (but not push) the docs/demo page
+- `yarn release` to publish the lib to npm

 ## TODO List

  - Change color of the fab buttons on hover/selection